 The council is actively working to ensure that our staff who need PPE continue to have access to supplies.
 The council is also committed to supporting as best as it can (subject to supply challenges) other organisations and individual carers if they are struggling to source their own PPE.

 The council has developed its guidance on rationale for the use of PPE for its staff and for use by similar services.

-The council’s PPE Hub is located at the Brighton Centre.
+The council’s PPE Hub is located at New England House.
 However, please note that no one is permitted to directly visit the Hub to request PPE.
 The collection is only by invitation.

 There are broadly 3 categories of people who may need PPE:

 1. If you are employed by the council, please speak to your line manager who will get in touch with the PPE team.
 For BHCC heads of service, please complete the BHCC Request template.

 2. If you are an organisation who:

 - is commissioned by Brighton & Hove City Council to provide services on our behalf or